 Being an advocate for breast cancer awareness and research funding is one of the best ways you can make a difference as a breast cancer survivor.

 More than 41,000 women and men in the U.S. die each year from breast cancer.
 Komen is committed to doing everything we can to change that unacceptable reality, including mobilizing the voice of everyone affected by this disease to achieve lasting change through sound public policy.

-Only through government action can we make the broad, systemic and lasting change we need to help us achieve our Bold Goal of reducing the current number of breast cancer deaths by 50 percent in the U.S. by 2026.
-By mobilizing our communities to take action, we can ensure the voice and needs of those with breast cancer and their loved ones are heard by policymakers and government regulators.
+Only through government action can we make the broad, systemic and lasting change we need to help us achieve our goal of reducing the current number of breast cancer deaths in the U.S. By mobilizing our communities to take action, we can ensure the voice and needs of those with breast cancer and their loved ones are heard by policymakers and government regulators.

 Learn more about becoming an advocate and make your voice heard.

 The federal government, through the National Institutes of Health, funds much of the breast cancer research in the U.S.

 Let your legislators know (with a simple phone call, letter or e-mail) you value breast cancer research.
 This helps ensure funding for cancer research is a priority.

 Federal health agencies as well as state and local health departments have ways for breast cancer survivors to get involved in cancer programs.

 To find opportunities at the federal agency level, visit the National Cancer Institute.

 To get involved on a local level, learn about programs in your community.
 Contact your local or state health department or visit the Centers for Disease Control and Prevention website (or call 1-888-842-6355) for a list of cancer programs in your state.